Why Do You Need A Furnace Tune-Up?

-A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A pre-emptive check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the season.

-Most manufacturers’ warranties require annual equipment maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever breakdown in the middle of winter.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Falso Service Experts.
+Most manufacturers’ warranties necessitate yearly system maintenance to stay valid, so missing your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of winter.
+Be sure to get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Stallion Heating and Air Conditioning.

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can lead to a host of comfort problems for homeowners, including:
+Filthy air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow

 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Check the filter packaging to see how long the new air filter is supposed to be used.